How to E-file Form 990-T

 Multi-User Access

-Tax 990 allows clients to add their staff or other organization members to their accounts for filing assistance and management.
+Tax 990 allows you to add your organization members for filing assistance and management.

 Get Real-Time Updates

-You can opt-in to receive email or text notifications regarding the status of your 990 returns after you transmit them to the IRS.
+You can opt-in to receive email or text notifications regarding the IRS status of your 990 returns.

 Live customer support

-Tax 990’s live support team is available to answer any questions via email, chat, or phone.
+Tax 990’s live support team is available to answer your questions via chat, email, or phone.

 Ready to e-file Form 990-T?